SysBioChalmers/RAVEN/docs/v3_review.md

    (#13 regulatory, #14 community) are each substantial.
 A reasonable headline set:
    **#1 MetaNetX + #6 pathway prediction + #7 strain design** (one coherent reconstruction ->
    design story), with regulatory/community deferred unless they match the target users.
-2. **Removal appetite for the COBRA-duplicate analysis functions (§4.1).** Remove outright, or keep one or two for teaching and just fix their hygiene?
-This decision sets whether the §3 round-trip validator is a hard prerequisite.
-3. **Where should new strain-design / community code that needs metaheuristics live**, given the dependency question — lean on the Global Optimization Toolbox (`gamultiobj`), or keep v3's "minimize toolbox dependencies" stance and ship a self-contained EA?
+2. **Where should new strain-design / community code that needs metaheuristics live**, given the dependency question — lean on the Global Optimization Toolbox (`gamultiobj`), or keep v3's "minimize toolbox dependencies" stance and ship a self-contained EA?
 4. **MNXref data hosting** — confirm the `raven-data` release is the right home for the MNXref